 The Wantagh Museum is composed of three structures: Wantagh Station, the Jamaica Railroad Car, and the original Wantagh Post Office.
 The original station was built in 1885 but was moved to its current location in 1966 and restored to the 1904 appearance by the Wantagh Preservation Society.
 You can tour the Jamaica car, which was a parlor car complete with solarium (a room built for the purpose of enjoying sunlight), cooking facilities, and air conditioning.
 You can also walk through the post office and view the historical photos on display in the station.

 Railroad Museums and Train Exhibits in New Jersey

 Hours: Varies by event

 Housed in a restored Central Railroad of New Jersey baggae car, passengers on the railroad's excursion trains can explore the Black River and Western Railroad museum to learn about the history of railroading in the area.
-A scheduel of events and excursions include a free tour, guest appearnce of a 1937 steam locomotive, and other surprises for National Train Day, May 11 at 11am.
+Check the website for a schedule of events for National Train Day this year.